-Arguments: unsigned int address, unsigned int/unsigned char data inport/inportb
+Arguments: unsigned int address, unsigned int/unsigned char data Return value: none inport/inportb Arguments: unsigned int address Return value: unsigned int/unsigned char data

 This function is used to place the data into the appropriate address in I/O space.
 It is used most often when working with processor registers that are mapped into I/O space and must be accessed using either one of these functions.
 This is also the function used in most cases when dealing with user-configured peripheral components.